tpmst/react-it-devices/README.md

 Ensure the CSV data is up-to-date with the correct file paths.
 The application will automatically generate PDFs when necessary, saving them in the configured directory.
 Download the generated PDFs from the "PDF Files" section.

+### Language
+There is a locals folder where you can take the en/translation.json and translate it into your Language.
+But in some cases the Language is depending on the CSV-Files you have in your backend, so you maby need to change some parts of the code for example in the EditModals for the tabels.

 ## API Documentation
 The API provides endpoints for managing PDFs, CSV files, and user authentication.